 Benefits of Using a Legal Document Preparer vs Hiring a Lawyer

 Most legal issues require the filing of a petition, form, or some other document, and following specific steps.
-Some documents and forms are confusing and difficult to understand.
-In this regard, you could spend a great deal of time trying to figure out how to properly complete the forms.
-In addition, courts have rules for legal documents.
+Some materials and forms are confusing and difficult to understand.
+In this regard, you could spend a great deal of time trying to figure out how to correctly complete the forms.
+Also, courts have rules for legal documents.
 If your document does not conform to the rules, you may have to correct and refine it, which could incur additional court fees as well as delay your case.

 In every legal case, consumers can choose to hire a lawyer to prepare legal documents and represent them.
 On the other hand, however, if all you need are name change forms, it is probably not worth paying an attorney three to four hundred dollars an hour for the simple tasks required to do that.
 A legal name change process is very procedural, requiring the completion of certain documents that do not need legal analysis.
 The hearing is straightforward and does not need an attorney to appear.
 Lastly, registered legal document preparers charge much less than attorneys.
 Consequently, hiring a document preparer can save you time and give you peace of mind that the forms are complete and correct.

 Are there Downsides of Using a Legal Document Preparer?